-The term 'Disposable Income' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Disposable Income' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Disposable income proves to be the remaining income after an individual has met all of his or her income tax obligations.
 It is utilized as a means of ascertaining the health of an entire society, as well as a person’s general economic condition.
 Disposable income also turns out to be among the main measurements for determining personal wealth.